Angular momentum of zero-frequency gravitons: Angular Momentum

 The integrals that are needed to evaluate Eq.~\eqref{JIJgraviton} (for the soft case of interest here) are the same as for the scalar case.
 In particular, the new spin piece only gives an integral of the type $p_m\cdot K$ in \eqref{pnKint}.
 We thus obtain our main result

 The symbols $\sigma_{nm}$ and $\Delta_{nm}$ are defined in \eqref{sigmasDeltas}.
 We stress that the formula \eqref{Jgraviton} is Lorentz covariant and valid for arbitrary kinematics $p_n$ of the background hard process, i.e.~it hold regardless whether or not the outgoing momenta can be regarded as small deflections of the incoming ones.
 In fact, just like Weinberg's theorem, it holds independently of the number and of the specific details of the hard particles taking part in the background hard process: one need only assign their momenta.
 However, of course, it only captures the contribution to the angular momentum due to zero-frequency gravitons.
+We will explore its properties more in detail in Sect.~\ref{ssec:222}, discussing also its ``small $G\,$'' expansion valid in the PM regime.